Anku5hk/Programmers_guide_to_Python/book.md

 # some keywords
 if, else, for, while, is, as, or, not, and, None, def, class, return, yield, pass, raise
 ```
 * **Operands/Variable**: Are objects that hold values, it has a user-defined name, a name should not begin with a underscore(because it is reserved for something else), other naming rules are similar to other languages.
-Variables do not need to be declared, just assign values to them.
+Variables do not need to be declared, they come to existance when they are assigned something.
 Unlike c/c++/Java "python is dynamically-typed", python's variable does not actually hold the value itself but a pointer to the storage where the value is stored.
 This means the variables can point to any type of object.
 This allows for example, a variable assigned string be changed to any int, float, data structure, custom object.
 ```python
 ## variable names example
 MyInt, some_var, my_string12, SOME_NUMBER